railway7/Driver_sign/README.md

 [Tutorial link](https://lo-victoria.com/github-actions-101-creating-your-first-workflow#Create%20your%20First%20Workflow)

 Please create your own workflow by mimicking [Sign_xah.yml](https://github.com/spiritLHL/Driver_sign/blob/master/Sign_xah.yml) file.

+You need to enable the Tencent Cloud speech recognition function in advance.

+Then set a Tencent Cloud access key

 Most importantly, you need to contact me to add your mailbox to the checklist, and the check-in cycle is every 2 days.